LaunchYourVibe

 What am I supposed to see here?

-LaunchYourVibe D-15
+LAUNCHYOURVIBE D-15

 A subject title labels the chart.
 An insight title does the analysis for the reader.
 Move the descriptive label to a subtitle.
 The title should complete the sentence: "The main thing this chart shows is ___."
 Users shouldn't have to read and interpret: they should arrive at the conclusion immediately.